kailash-manasarovar/statement/docs/timeline/2024/may.md

 - He gave me permission, and when I went to the toilet in the dream, I wet the bed in real life.
 - I was 16.
 - I think this dream was a true memory of something that had actually happened just after an extraordinarily traumatic event.
 - I hadn't wet the bed since I was very small.
+I haven't wet the bed since.
 - In my dream in May 2024, he is wearing a yellow and grey checked jumper and a white chimney-sweep hat.
 - We are in a kind of makeshift wooden room, like an external annex or temporary building.
 - There are fold up tables with people sitting at them.
 There are piles of papers on the tables.